redpanda-data/connect/docs/processors/README.md

   scheme: base64
 ```

-Encodes parts of a message according to the selected scheme.
-Supported schemes
+Encodes messages according to the selected scheme.
+Supported schemes are:
-are: base64.
+base64.

 ## `filter`